sciZer0/7/v/README.md

 5. when each Validator in the list, being a programming engineer, is receiving very-generous Automated Donations (~ <b>$1 million per year</b>) just for working honestly, and

-6. when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these highly generous Automated Donations, and
+6. when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these very-generous Automated Donations, and

 7. when any malicious Validator in the list, just trying to do something wrong, is automatically dropped from the list, and